ebzzry/ebzzry.github.io/src/en/lisp-projects.md

 ### <a name="sbcl">SBCL</a>

 The only decent open source Lisp implementation, nowadays, is [SBCL](http://sbcl.org).
 It works on x86, x86_64, and aarch64.
-It runs on Linux, macOS, and Windows.
+It runs on GNU/Linux, macOS, and Windows.
 It produces high-quality optimized code.
 On the commercial side of things is [LispWorks](https://lispworks.com), which is the one that I use as my daily driver.
-The other ones are nice, but they’re not available on both Linux x86_64 and macOS aarch64, which are the systems that I care about now.
+The other ones are nice, but they’re not available on both GNU/Linux x86_64 and macOS aarch64, which are the systems that I care about now.

 You can go directly to SBCL’s site to download it, or you can use your operating